 Those of us who grew up before the age of flat screen and stable TV signals tend to have an adverse reaction to white noise.
 After all, hearing static used to mean that we won’t be able to catch our favorite shows when they’re airing.
 But just because we’ve been conditioned to think of this noise as something bad, it doesn’t mean that it actually is.

 As a matter of fact, there are plenty of great effects white noise can have on our brains.
 But we’ll discuss those after I finish giving you the low-down on the various colors of sound.
-You probably know exactly what white noise sounds like, but in case you don’t, here’s a handy video:
+You probably know exactly what white noise sounds like, but in case you don’t, here’s an example:

 Although the sound could be mistaken for rain, it has that omnipresent high-pitched crackling noise throughout.
 That’s why many people don’t find this noise to be relaxing.
 So now let’s see two types of noises that may be more pleasant to listen to (in my opinion, at least).